There are many powerful catalysts in the market: The Progressive Corporation (PGR) can be one of them - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 5 analysts.
+5 analysts predict $14.82B in revenue for the current quarter.
 It ranges from a high estimate of $15.18B to a low estimate of $14.04B.
 As of the current estimate, The Progressive Corporation’s year-ago sales were $13.18B, an estimated increase of 12.40% from the year-ago figure.
 For the next quarter, 5 analysts are estimating revenue of $14.19B, an increase of 14.20% over than the figure of $12.40% in the same quarter last year.
 There is a high estimate of $14.56B for the next quarter, whereas the lowest estimate is $13.81B.

 A total of 8 analysts have provided revenue estimates for PGR’s current fiscal year.
 The highest revenue estimate was $60.73B, while the lowest revenue estimate was $55.71B, resulting in an average revenue estimate of $57.66B.
 In the same quarter a year ago, actual revenue was $51.08B, up 12.90% from the average estimate.
 Based on 8 analysts’ estimates, the company’s revenue will be $63.94B in the next fiscal year.
 The high estimate is $71.61B and the low estimate is $59.26B.
 The average revenue growth estimate for next year is up 10.90% from the average revenue estimate for this year.